There Are No Mahayana Monasteries

 First, it’s essential to clarify what we mean by “Śrāvaka.”
 The term literally means “hearers” or “listeners”—those who received the Buddha’s teachings directly and sought to implement them for their own liberation.
 The Śrāvakayāna, or “Vehicle of the Listeners,” represents the Buddha’s foundational teachings aimed at practitioners who wish to escape saṃsāra as swiftly as possible through individual effort.
 In this vehicle, the primary understanding is that desire, craving, and attachment are the root causes of our cyclic existence and suffering, and by systematically eliminating these mental afflictions through ethical conduct, mental absorption, and wisdom, one attains nirvāṇa—the cessation of suffering.

-The Śrāvaka path emphasises personal liberation through understanding the Three Jewels and following the Prātimokṣa vows.
+The Śrāvaka path further emphasises personal liberation through following the Prātimokṣa vows (prāti meaning individual, and mokṣa meaning liberation), which are included in the Vinaya Piṭaka.
 Crucially, the entire Vinaya system—the monastic code, ordination procedures, community governance structures, and disciplinary frameworks—was established specifically for this Śrāvaka path of individual liberation.
 This Śrāvaka institutional framework forms the foundation upon which all Buddhist monastic communities are built, regardless of their later doctrinal developments or philosophical orientations.

 Now consider a typical day in what most people would call a “Mahāyāna monastery” in the Tibetan tradition.
 The monastics wake before dawn, wash, gather for prayers before breakfast, and some eat their final meal before noon—following the Prātimokṣa prescription against eating after midday.
 Every full-moon and new-moon, they perform the poṣadha ceremony (uposatha in Pali, and sojong in Tibetan) in which they confess their transgressions, and renew their vows.
-During the summer months, they observe the three-month rain retreat (varṣā in Sanskrit, vāsa in Pali, and yarne in Tibetan), where they take the varṣā vows at the starting ritual and release them at the end of the intensive study and meditation period in between.

-In essence, these Tibetan monastics have to follow the detailed prescriptions of the Vinaya tradition they inherited from India, the Mūlasarvāstivāda Vinaya.
 For those not acquainted with this Vinaya tradition, it is an offshoot of the Sthavira Vinaya, one of the first distinctive Vinaya lineages that emerged from the Second Buddhist Council.
-Moreover, the Theravāda itself also derived from this Vinaya, making them close cousins.
-The Mūlasarvāstivāda Vinaya was then brought to Tibet at various times and by various Indian monastics from North India throughout the translation period.
+Notably, the Theravāda itself also derived from this same Vinaya, making them close cousins.
+The Mūlasarvāstivāda Vinaya was then brought to Tibet at various times and by various Indian monastics from North India throughout the Tibetan translation period.

 Having a common root, both traditions maintain the same fundamental Vinaya framework - the core structure of vows and precepts, community governance, and ceremonial observances - though their practical expression varies between cultures.
 While Theravāda communities maintain stricter adherence to practices like piṇḍapāta (alms rounds) and additional observances, and Tibetan monastics have adapted to different cultural and geographical contexts, both operate within recognizably Śrāvaka institutional structures.
-Tibetan monasteries have disciplinarians (vinayadhara) who enforce rules, abbots (mahācārya) who lead and manage the monastery, and chant masters who lead liturgical functions.
-Their entire yearly and daily schedule operates according to Mūlasarvāstivāda structures that have remained essentially unchanged for over two millennia.

 Tibetan monks in Dharamshala, courtesy of Norbu Gyachung.